Photo by Marvin Meyer on Unsplash

 Today’s Technology Learners

-Today, the skills needed for digital technology literacy are mastered by those students who demonstrate a natural proclivity for such tasks, and choose to pursue such learning beyond the basics.
-Everyone else is excused from this learning, and yet is eventually required by society to perform technical tasks at a high level.
-This unnatural selection also means those who go on to create technology for everyone else are self-selected and not representative of all the people of the world.
-This can result in technology that is informed by a narrow segment of the world’s population.
-Also, if you are thinking digital natives don’t need formal learning in this area, consider the definition of digital natives.
+Currently, the skills needed for digital literacy are often mastered by students who show a natural inclination for these tasks and choose to pursue them beyond the basics.
+Meanwhile, others are largely excused from learning these skills but are later expected to perform technical tasks at a high level.
+This selective approach means that those who go on to create technology are often self-selected and may not represent the diversity of the global population.
+As a result, technology can be shaped by the perspectives of a narrow group.
+If you believe that digital natives don’t need formal education in this area, it’s worth reconsidering what it means to be a “digital native.”

 Not Your Usual Math and Science

-So why is it such a leap for some people to learn to leverage digital technology?
-To understand this we need to understated the roots of digital technology.
-Nearly all the disciplines that have arisen in the past few centuries are based on a foundation of the humanities, social science, or natural science.
-Applied science, such as engineering and computer science, have a strong basis in natural science, including math and logic.
-Digital technology however has been built on foundations of applied science.
-Most schooling does not require sufficient applied science learning, so digital technology is most accessible to those who seek out such training.
-For everyone else, they must attempt to engage without the benefit of proper foundational skills.
+Why is it such a challenge for some people to learn how to leverage digital technology?
+To understand this, we need to examine its roots.
+Most academic disciplines that have developed over the past few centuries are grounded in the humanities, social sciences, or natural sciences.
+Applied sciences, such as engineering and computer science, have a strong foundation in natural science, including math and logic.
+However, digital technology is primarily built on the foundations of applied science.
+Since most schooling doesn’t emphasize applied science enough, digital technology becomes more accessible to those who actively pursue specialized training.
+For everyone else, engaging with digital technology means navigating it without the benefit of proper foundational skills.

 The Research